Soil Health Toolkit - FIC

 Principles

-Conservation professionals, including NRCS, promote four principles to restore and protect soil health:
+For more than a decade, NRCS has promoted four principles to restore and protect soil health:

 1. Minimize disturbance: reduce tilling and the use of chemical inputs, rotate grazing animals;

-2. Maximize soil cover: keep the soil surface covered with residue year round;
+2. Maximize soil cover: keep the soil surface covered with residue year-round;

 3. Maximize biodiversity: integrate livestock and grow as many different species of plants as possible through rotations and a diverse mixture of cover crops;